Skip to content

 Operators (setting up an event)

-7. TROUBLESHOOTING.md — single index of common problems and where to find them.
+7. troubleshooting.md — single index of common problems and where to find them.

 Contributors (code changes or extensions)

-2. host/docs/DEVELOPER_GUIDE.md — checklists for "I want to add X": new scene action, new opcode, new service, WLED metadata regeneration.
+2. RaceLink_Host/developer-guide.md — checklists for "I want to add X": new scene action, new opcode, new service, WLED metadata regeneration.

-5. CONTRIBUTING.md — PR rules, smoke-test commands, exception-hygiene convention, the bool send contract.
+5. contributing.md — PR rules, smoke-test commands, exception-hygiene convention, the bool send contract.

-6. VERSIONING.md — version compatibility across Host / Gateway / WLED / RH plugin.
+6. versioning.md — version compatibility across Host / Gateway / WLED / RH plugin.

 Firmware developers (gateway / WLED nodes)